 - Present in person to your nearest emergency department at a major hospital.

 Our psychologists are professional, dedicated, friendly and work within a culturally sensitive framework.
 We abide by the highest ethical standards as determined by Australian Psychological Society and our Charter of Client Rights.
-All of our psychologists have completed doctorates in psychology, which is approximately 7 years of university training.
+All of our psychologists have completed a Doctorate or a Masters in Psychology which is at least 6 years of university training.
 They are all highly qualified to help people overcome a wide range of mental health problems such as depression, anxiety, trauma, grief and loss, low self-esteem issues and adjusting to life circumstances.

 If you have any questions prior to your first appointment please do not hesitate to contact us.